sufyanshk/sufyanshk.github.io/_projects/5_project.md

 category: work
 ---

-This project is led by <a href="https://in.linkedin.com/in/rafshan-ul-atik-2433bb16a">Rafshan-Ul-Atik</a> who is a Master's student in our <a href="http://mme.iitm.ac.in/satyesh/index.html">research group</a>.
+This project is led by <a rel="nofollow" href="https://in.linkedin.com/in/rafshan-ul-atik-2433bb16a">Rafshan-Ul-Atik</a> who is a Master's student in our <a rel="nofollow" href="http://mme.iitm.ac.in/satyesh/index.html">research group</a>.

 The discussion below is taken from my publication<d-cite key="Shaikh2023a"></d-cite>: